pb-engineer08/pb-engineer08/README.md

-**My name is Projesh Bhoumik.
-Currently working as a software developemt enginner.**
+**My name is Projesh Bhoumik**

-- I am a computer science graduate,currently doing my master's in Automotive software engineering.
+-> I am a computer science graduate,currently doing my master's in Automotive software engineering.
 Professionally skilled in Python and C++.
 Passionate in research of computer vision and artificial intelligence.

 **References will provided upon request**